 Professor Alejandro Portes

-Law scholar, demographer, and sociologist, Alejandro Portes, who joined the University of Miami faculty after decades of illuminating Miami’s cultural transformation, has been awarded the 2019 Princess of Asturias Award in the Social Sciences for his significant contributions to the study of international migration.
+Law scholar, demographer, and sociologist, Alejandro Portes, who joined the University of Miami faculty in 2011 after decades of illuminating Miami’s cultural transformation, has been awarded the 2019 Princess of Asturias Award in the Social Sciences for his significant contributions to the study of international migration.
 Professor Portes is a Professor of Law and Sociology at the University of Miami, and the Howard Harrison and Gabrielle Snyder Beck Professor of Sociology (Emeritus) at Princeton University.

 Honored for Life’s Work on International Migration